Ground Penetrating Radar (GPR) can be used to detect the presence and extents of sinkholes, underground voids and subsidence.

 Why use GPR to detect underground voids and subsidence

-What types of voids can be detected
+What types of underground voids can be detected

 KB GPR Surveys have had success detecting sink holes as shown in this example, in this case large voids and areas of subsidence were present beneath a surface layer of reinforced concrete.
-We were able to successfully detect and map them in our post processed GPR survey even though they were not visible in the data on site.
+We were able to successfully detect and map them in our post processed GPR survey even though they were not clearly visible in the data on site.

 We also have experience detecting shallow voids in concrete and road structures.
 As well as badger tunnels and chambers, and man-made voids such as underground tanks, basements, culverts, mine shafts, and gas pipes etc.

 In this example, KB GPR Surveys was asked to survey the floor in a church and detect the location, depth and extents of an underground void which was identified as a disused crypt.